LucasBerzuk/COMP2600A2/README.md

 ### Uploading Your Resume

 After you have selected all of your options for the new Pelican website, you should see a folder in your directory titled "content" This is the folder where you are going to put your markdown (.md) file that you would like to be displayed on the website.
-The benefits of using regular markdown as outlined in Etter's book, are that it is easy to use and it is compatable with GitHub.
-MArkdown is a great tool to be able to present static information, images, etc.
+The benefits of using regular markdown as outlined in Etter's book, are that it is easy to use, and it is very compatible with GitHub.
+Markdown is a great tool to be able to present static information, images, etc.

 - Step 6: Put your Resume.md file into the "content" folder.
   - If you have not yet typed your resume out in markdown, now is the time to do so.